Common name: woolly frogs mouth

 † Populations may not be currently present.

-Life History: growing season is June-October. flowering (June-July) occurs for one day and the flowers are self-pollinating (Wu and Larsen 2000); seeds float and can germinate underwater with high viability (Prentis et al. 2006).
+Life History: growing season is June-October.
+Flowering (June-July) occurs for one day and the flowers are self-pollinating (Wu and Larsen 2000); seeds float and can germinate underwater with high viability (Prentis et al. 2006).
+Seeds did not require dormancy when germinated in a laboratory (Bridget Lassiter, North Carolina Department of Agriculture and Consumer Services, pers. comm.
+2019).

 Habitat: found mostly along margins in up to 0.6 m of water; common weed in rice patties in its native Southeast Asia (USDA 2016).